 M1 Pacific Motorway extension to Raymond Terrace

-The NSW Government is providing $7 million in 2016-17 to continue planning for a future extension of the M1 Pacific Motorway to the Pacific Highway at Raymond Terrace.
+The NSW Government has provided $7 million in 2016-17 to continue planning for a future extension of the M1 Pacific Motorway to the Pacific Highway at Raymond Terrace.

 Update and announcements